-After our early morning market wander, we will head over to the Silver Street (Wua Lai road), and learn about the history of silver here (the first King of the Lanna Chiang Mai kingdom made an agreement with the Kingdom of Bagan, Myanmar, to send over some of their silversmiths to teach the art.
+After our early morning market wanders, we will head over to the Silver Street (Wua Lai road), and learn about the history of silver here (the first King of the Lanna Chiang Mai kingdom made an agreement with the Kingdom of Bagan, Myanmar, to send over some of their silversmiths to teach the art.
 It’s something that has lasted right up until now, for hundreds of years, since the foundation of the city!
-You will have the opportunity to buy some silver handicrafts made in the ancient hand moulded technique, while observing the artist who crafted it!
+You will have the opportunity to buy some silver handicrafts made in the ancient hand moulded technique while observing the artist who crafted them!

-From here, we make our way up to Wat Sri Suphan (the silver temple), which is a new temple made from all the silver smiths contributions to the explore the amazing silver-work that went into it.
+From here, we make our way up to Wat Sri Suphan (the silver temple), which is a new temple made from all the silversmiths' contributions to explore the amazing silverwork that went into it.
 While here, you will learn the proper way to Wai (bow) in respect to the Buddha, something you will see in every temple around Thailand.

-Now we wil head back past Chiang Mai gate to the Terracotta Secret Garden.
+Now we will head back past the Chiang Mai Gate to the Terracotta Secret Garden.
 Here you will learn about the history of the terracotta designs that are replicated here.
 It also has a cafe set up inside, so a good spot to try a famous Thai Iced Tea!